JulienDrochon/-D_B_Arduino-sensors-to-P5js-serialControlApp-Canvas/README.md

 **B_p5js**
 Codes receiving data from 1 sensor into the web browser.
 Edit the *sketch.js* file for customizing.
- - B_A_Receive_from_1_sensor :
-Codes receiving data from 1 sensor into the web browser.
+<br> Codes receiving data from 1 sensor into the web browser.
-<br>B_A_A_on-off :
-Codes for switch button or on/off sensor.
+<br> Codes for switch button or on/off sensor.
-<br> B_A_B_values :
-Codes for potentiometer, photocell or sensor sending several numbered values.
+<br> Codes for potentiometer, photocell or sensor sending several numbered values.
- - B_B_Receive_from_2_sensors :
-Codes receiving data from 2 sensors into the web browser.
+<br> Codes receiving data from 2 sensors into the web browser.
-<br>B_B_A_on-off :
-Codes for 2 switch buttons or on/off sensors.
+<br> Codes for 2 switch buttons or on/off sensors.
-<br>B_B_B_values :
-Codes for 2 potentiometers, 2 photocells or 2 sensors sending several numbered values.
+<br> Codes for 2 potentiometers, 2 photocells or 2 sensors sending several numbered values.
- - B_C_Canvas_presentation :
- Extra examples for presenting your sketches (fullscreen, web page centered, …).
+<br> Extra examples for presenting your sketches (fullscreen, web page centered, …).

 **C_Mes_Projets**
 Folder where to duplicate examples for customizing or creating new sketches.